 a.
 Get them used to it while they're young.
 Obviously tooth brushing will be easier to if you can get them used to it while they're still young and easily trained.
 Don't fall into the trap of thinking that tooth brushing isn't needed on healthy, young teeth or that you should wait until the teeth go yellow.
 Proper dental care isn't just about treating existing plaque and tartar; but rather prevention is key with dental health.

 b.
 Try a sleek design brush.
 Have you tried brushing your dog's teeth with a rubber finger brush?
 Typically these type of tooth brushes are designed to slip over your finger and have soft rubber bristles.
 A rubber body allows them to be flexible, non-painful and easy to maneuver, and they are very gentle on the gums.
 There is even a handy finger cloth if your pet is especially sensitive - however it doens't offer your finger the same level of protection!
-Handy dental wipes if this works better for you.
+Check out these handy dental wipes if this works better for you.

 c.
 Try a new flavour of toothpaste.
-There are so many different flavours of toothpaste available, including vanilla, mint, chicken, beef, and even minty tooth-cleaning gel.
+There are so many different flavours of toothpaste available, including vanilla, chicken, beef, and even minty tooth-cleaning gel.
 Plus, you can even try making your own toothpaste with ingredients like coconut oil, parsley, cinnamon, and baking soda, if you think your pet would prefer this!
 (Just make sure you check with your vet before using your own mixture!)

 d.
 Incorporate rewards.
 It may seem strange to give treats while brushing teeth, but some positive reinforcement can go a long way!
 If your pet can't be swayed by the taste of the toothpaste alone, try giving small treats along the way.
-While you can use any treat, it can help to use a dental treat such as Dentalix vegi heart drops for dogs, or Greenies for cats.

 e.
 Try to clean the teeth when they're sleepy.
 If your pet is extra wriggly when having their teeth brushed, it can help to brush their teeth when they are all tuckered out after a long walk.
 For cats, you might like to try tooth brushing at a 'sleep' time of day (such as lunchtime) as they'll have less energy.